British Rail Class 93

-The British Rail Class 93 is a tri-mode locomotive being built by Stadler Rail in Valencia.
-They will be an evolution of the Class 88 bi-mode locomotives which were built by Stadler for Direct Rail Services.
-Three different power sources will be used to power the locomotive – 4000 kW 25 kV AC overhead electric power, or a 900 kW diesel engine supplemented by a 400 kW battery – allowing the locomotive to be used on both electrified and non-electrified lines.
+The British Rail Class 93 is a tri-mode locomotive built by Stadler Rail in Valencia.
+It is an evolution of the Class 88 bi-mode locomotive, which was built by Stadler for Direct Rail Services.
+Three different power sources are used to power the locomotive – 4000 kW 25 kV AC overhead electric power, or a 900 kW diesel engine supplemented by a 400 kW battery – allowing the locomotive to be used on both electrified and non-electrified lines.

-Rail Operations Group have ordered 30 locomotives, with the first deliveries scheduled for 2023.
+Rail Operations Group is the sole operator and ordered ten locomotives.

 Development

 Background

-Historically, the vast majority of freight trains on Britain's railways have used diesel propulsion since the 1960s.
-During the late 2010s, as part of wider efforts to pursue carbon neutral operations, the Department for Transport (DfT) stated its long term goal of eliminating diesel-only traction from Britain's railways by 2040, despite only 46.5 per cent of all lines being electrified.
-However, due to a lack of government support for the rail freight sector, operators have traditionally faced difficulty in justifying sizable capital investments such as new locomotives, thus large numbers are between 25 and 50 years old as of 2020.
+Since the phasing out of steam locomotives in the 1960s, the vast majority of Britain's freight trains have been powered by diesel locomotives.
+During the late 2010s, as part of wider efforts to pursue carbon neutral operations, the Department for Transport (DfT) stated its long term goal of eliminating diesel-only traction from Britain's railways by 2040, despite only 46.5% of all lines being electrified.
+However, due to a lack of government support for the rail freight sector, operators have traditionally faced difficulty in justifying sizeable capital investments such as new locomotives, thus many are between 25 and 50 years old as of 2020.